Last Updated: March 30, 2020

-All forms of GAC (Granular Activated Carbon) comes to us in the same way.
-Organic material with a high natural carbon content, such as wood or coal, is slowly heated in an environment with little or no oxygen.
+All forms of GAC (Granular Activated Carbon) comes from organic materials with a high natural carbon content.
+For instance wood or coal that go under a lot of heat pressure with little or no oxygen.

 This removes water and contaminants without allowing the material to burn.
-The result is a product called char or charcoal.
+The result is char or charcoal.

 The final product, known as activated carbon, has a remarkable ability to attract and bind a variety of compounds.